GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling/index.md

 behavior, but timers are often used where a different API would be more efficient, and more reliable.

-Ok, that was pretty jargon heavy, and a bit ambiguous.
+OK, that was pretty jargon heavy, and a bit ambiguous.
 Let's dig in…

 ## Terminology